Battle of Lauron: Prelude

 Lauron was strategically located between Pompey's legions and those of his colleague Metellus.
 Sertorius wanted to prevent Pompey from linking up with Metellus and also punish Lauron for siding with his opponents.
 Pompey wanted to finish off Sertorius quickly and take credit for finishing the war in Hispania so both men marched for Lauron.
 Sertorius arrived first, and began to lay siege to the city.
 Pompey had a veteran army (recruited from among Sulla's veterans) of 30,000 infantry and 1,000 cavalry and was very confident of victory.
 When he arrived he built his camp close to that of Sertorius to force Sertorius into battle.

-Pompey, was delighted with the way things had turned out, for he now positioned his army so that Sertroius was, as he believed, caught between the city and the army.
-So Pompey sent a messenger to the people of Lauron.
-He invited them to celebrate, and take their seats along the city wall to see how Sertroius enjoyed being besieged.
-Sertorius was told of this, and found it highly amusing.
-Sulla's pupil (as he jokingly liked to refer to Pompey) was due another lesson – this time from Sertorius himself.

 Sertorius responded by sending out his light troops and cavalry to harass Pompey's foragers.
 He ordered his men to concentrate on the forage parties in the nearby areas but to leave the Pompeians in the more distant tracts.
 Eventually, tired of the continual raids, the Pompeians moved their foraging operations to the more remote areas.
 This was what Sertorius had been waiting for.
 During the night he ordered ten cohorts of heavily armed troops and ten cohorts of light troops under the command of Octavius Gracinus, along with Tarquitius Priscus and two thousand cavalry to move out of his camp and lay an ambush against the foragers.